- Can anyone enter?

 The start point for London Edinburgh London 2017 will be Debden High School, Willingale Road, Loughton IG10 2BQ.
 The nearest underground station is Debden, aproximately 1km away.

 Yes.
-There is a large campsite, Debden House, Essex, near the start.
+There is a large campsite, Debden House, near the start.

 No. London Edinburgh London is a self-supported ride and you are responsible for your own health and safety.
-Although we will have moto crews patrolling some of the route, they will not be able to carry riders.
-We will have limited capacity to recover riders stranded in remote locations, but ultimately you will be responsible for getting yourself to the nearest control, where we will be able to help you fix your bike or help you get back to the start.
+Although we will have moto crews patrolling the most remote sections of the route, they will not be able to carry riders.
+We will have limited capacity to recover riders stranded in remote locations, but ultimately you will be responsible for getting yourself back to London or to the nearest control.

 Make sure that you have a plan in case things go wrong.
 This could include: